aspelund/chatter-act/README.md

 ```

 This code block creates an AI function `hello_world`, which can be used in `handle_openai_response_and_execute_functions` to process and handle OpenAI's responses.

+# Collaboration

+if you want to help out, feel free to raise tickets or create your own pull requests.
+I am also planning to add some handy out of the box functions.